 DiversyFund vs Fundrise: Features

 Of the two platforms, DiversyFund is the more straightforward.
 The size of your investment balance is irrelevant, as you get the same features and access to the same real estate assets at any level.
-As an investor, you can track your account via the mobile app or online at any time.
+As a real estate investor, you can track your account via the mobile app or online anytime.

-The specialty of DiversyFund is apartment buildings.
-They seek out apartment complexes with a minimum of 100 units that are underperforming in rents and occupancy.
-After the acquisition of the building, they perform upgrades to attract new tenants.
+DiversyFund specializes in apartment buildings.
+They seek out apartment complexes with a minimum of 100 units underperforming in rental income and occupancy.
+After acquiring the building, they perform upgrades to attract new tenants.
 This increases the rent and the value of the entire building.
-DiversyFund charges a 2% account management fee, fintech platform expenses, and marketing costs.

-Fundrise and DiversyFund fees may seem higher than other investment opportunities such as mutual funds.
-But, they are quite low when they are compared to many other alternative investments on the market.
-Fundrise can facilitate a diversified investment in a commercial and residential real estate portfolio with a total fee of 1-3%.
-Fundrise has a very transparent fee structure and this is not the case with many other real estate investment platforms.
+Fundrise and DiversyFund fees may seem higher than other investment opportunities like mutual funds and ETFs.
+But, they’re low when compared to many other alternative investments on the market.
+Fundrise can facilitate a diversified investment opportunity in a residential and commercial real estate portfolio with a total fee of 1-3%.
+Fundrise has a very transparent fee structure and this is not the case with many other crowdfunded real estate investment platforms.

 Withdrawing funds from Fundrise and DiversyFund, like any real estate investing platform, should be considered carefully.
 Bear in mind that this is a long-term investment strategy and investments should be committed for at least five years.

-That being said, both of these crowdfunding real estate platforms are non-publicly traded and REITs and as such, they lack liquidity.
-The platforms are the sole market for their funds, the investments are illiquid and you cannot cash out or claim those funds on a whim.
+That being said, both of these real estate crowdfunding platforms are non-publicly traded REITs, and as such, they lack liquidity.
+The platforms are the sole market for their funds.
+The investments are illiquid and you cannot cash out or claim those funds on a whim.

 This is very different from some other financial assets such as stocks and bonds, which can be bought and sold quickly and easily when required.
 When you invest with Fundrise or DiversyFund, you’re making a true commitment to growing your portfolio over the long term.